guptapranabh/thermo-detect/README.md

 **For Linux:**

-Run `run_linux.sh` on your linux terminal or paste the following set of commands in your console:
+Run `run_linux.sh` on your linux terminal or paste the following set of commands in your console inside the thermo-detect directory:

 Make the shell file `run_linux.sh` executable by running the command below:
 ```bash